cloudfoundry/stratos/docs/aws_deploy.md

         - If you plan on only using only the public GitHub:
           `github,https://github.com,ab546f29425d9b02af03,95b5723d4fd2b294774878dd59124d9e10b08178`

-        - If you plan on only using the public GitHub and a private GitHub Enterprise:
+        - If you plan on using both the public GitHub and a private GitHub Enterprise:
           `github,https://github.com,ab546f29425d9b02af03,95b5723d4fd2b294774878dd59124d9e10b08178;github,https://ec2-52-24-175-73.us-west-2.compute.amazonaws.com,1b828b7466a5cf7548aa,c2f112f2fc22b6836a78a4087f26f23126e75de7,true`

 * Wait for all Console pods to be in the "Running" state.
 This may take a while.